lydell/tiny-decoders/README.md

   : never;
 ```

-Codec for multiple JSON types, and a TypeScript tagged union for those types.
+Codec for multiple types, and a TypeScript tagged union for those types.

 This is useful for supporting stuff that can be either a string or a number, for example.
+It lets you do a JavaScript `typeof`, basically.

 The type annotation for `multi` is a bit wacky, but it’s not that complicated to use.
-The `types` parameter is an array of strings – the wanted JSON types.
+The `types` parameter is an array of strings – the wanted types.
 For example, you can say `["string", "number"]`.
 Then the decoder will give you back either `{ type: "string", value: string }` or `{ type: "number", value: number }`.
 You can use [map](#map) to map that to some type of choice, or [flatMap](#flatmap) to decode further.

+The `types` strings are the same as the JavaScript [typeof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) returns, with two exceptions:

+- `null` is `"null"` instead of `"object"` (because `typeof null === "object"` is a famous mistake).
+- `array` is `"array"` instead of `"object"` (because arrays are very common).

+If you need to tell other objects apart, write a custom codec.

 Example: